Alaca Höyük bronze standards

-The Alaca Höyük bronze standards are a series of bronze objects found among the grave goods in the princely tombs of Alaca Höyük.
+The Alaca Höyük bronze standards are a series of bronze objects found among the grave goods in the princely tombs of Alaca Höyük in Turkey.
 They are generally understood as cult instruments, probably to be attached to carts.

 Discovery

-From 1935–39, the Turkish archaeologists, Hamit Zübeyir Koşay and Remzi Oğuz Arık investigated the site of Alaca Höyük, near Alaca, Çorum Province.
+From 1935 to 1939, the Turkish archaeologists Hamit Zübeyir Koşay and Remzi Oğuz Arık investigated the site of Alaca Höyük, near Alaca, Çorum Province.
 In the process they uncovered 14 tombs of the early Bronze Age, which were named the "Princely tombs" or "Kingly tombs".
-Numerous grave offerings were found next to the burials - individually or in pairs - including more than twenty bronze standards.
+Numerous grave offerings were found next to the burials—individually or in pairs—including more than twenty bronze standards.

 Description

 The archaeologist Winfried Orthmann divides the standards into two main groups, one group consists of individual animals and the other of discs or rings (with or without images of animals).
 He subdivides these two groups based on the shape and contents of the discs or rings, and based on the type of creatures depicted.

 The individual animals are all deer or bulls.
 The feet stand on four supports which converge at a point where it probably attached to a perishable wooden pole.
 The deer have expansive antlers, the cows have long curved horns.
 The highly stylised bodies are partially decorated with silver inlay and silver or gold leaf highlights the antlers and noses.

 The disc or ring-shaped standards are round, half-circular or lozenge shaped.
 Several have a grill in the centre, surrounded by bands decorated with projections in the shape of birds, flowers or rays of the Sun.
 Most feature animals, which are very similar to the individual animals.
 Deer and bulls are particularly common on these, also, but unlike the individual animal standards, they sometimes appear in groups.
 Thus for example, a deer appears flanked by two bulls in one; in another, two lions or panthers stand to the left and right of a deer, which faces in the opposite direction.
 Another example depicts an animal which might be a roe deer or an onager.
 At the bottom of the disc or ring are a pair of horns, projecting outward and upward.
 At the bottom there is a cross bar with two pegs, which probably connected the standard to its pole.